-The Hidden Curriculum refers to the unwritten rules, values and normative patterns of behavior which students are expected to conform to and learn while in school.
+The Hidden Curriculum refers to the unwritten rules, values and normative patterns of behaviour which students are expected to conform to and learn while in school.

 The Hidden Curriculum is normally contrasted to the ‘formal’ curriculum which consists of the formal programme of specific subjects and lessons which governments, exam boards and schools designs to promote the educational achievement of students.

-Examples of things taught through the ‘hidden curriculum include:
+Examples of things taught through the ‘hidden curriculum:

 - respecting authority

 The Marxist Perspective and the Hidden Curriculum

 The idea of the Hidden Curriculum was was a key idea within the Marxist perspective of education, back in the 1970s.

 Bowles and Gintis explicitly mentioned it in their Correspondence Principle when they argued that the norms taught through it got children ready for future exploitation at work.